JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/README.md

   - Both IPv4 and IPv6 secondary cidrs are supported.
   - No network firewall.
   - Start with IPv4 only and add IPv6 at a later time or start with both.
-  - Tested with Terraform v1.5.7 so it should also work with OpenTofu.
+  - Should also work with OpenTofu.
 - Demo does not work as-is because these Amazon owned IPv6 CIDRs have been allocated to my AWS account.
   - You'll need to configure your own IPv4 and IPv6 cidr pools/subpools.
 - AWS general reference: [Centralized Egress](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/using-nat-gateway-for-centralized-egress.html)